dankelley/oceGlider/README.md

     remotes::install_github("dankelley/oceglider", ref = "develop")

-to install "develop".
+to install the "develop" branch.
 You may also want to consider installing the "main" branch, which is updated less frequently than "develop".
 This may be installed with

     remotes::install_github("dankelley/oceglider", ref = "main")